About electric rat traps

 Electronic rat traps work on a very simple principle – they have a similar design to rat cages, but once the rodent gets inside the trap and steps on the plates in front of the bait, a sensor triggers and shoots the rodent with a powerful jolt of electricity.
 Ideally, the electric zap is strong enough to kill the animal instantly, leaving it no time or opportunity to escape.

-Aside from the electric jolt that kills the rodent, there really isn’t much more that goes into the making of an electric rat trap.
+Aside from the electric jolt that kills the rodent, there really isn’t much more that goes into making an electric rat trap.
 They have bait cup at their backside, just as rat cages do.
 They are easy to empty as all you typically need to do is take the trap and slide the dead animal off of it, often without even having to touch or look at it.
 This is very convenient for the user, but it needs to be mentioned that the rat trap still needs to be cleaned after each usage.

 Most product descriptions of rat zappers make a point of how mess-free they are, which is true if you compare them to something like a snap rat trap or a glue rat trap.
 But still, an electrocuted dead rat isn’t exactly “mess-free” and there’s plenty of burned fur, skin, and often blood that needs to be properly cleaned after each kill if you want other rodents to want to get into the trap afterward.

 After all, mice and rats are highly intelligent animals as much as we often dislike them and you can’t expect getting rid of rats if the trap stinks of their dead brother or sister.